What to do when a

 4. Welfare Fund

-three months beyond the month the member dies.
+spouse/dependents for an additional three months beyond the month the

-You can terminate insurance and
+You can terminate insurance and receive refunds of

-with proper health coverage (SHIP will explain).
+coverage (SHIP will explain).
+Write to:

 UFT SHIP